 As noted above, the FCC rules for ETCs require 911 service consistent with local law.
 Minn.
-Stat. § 403.025 requires that every owner and operator of a wire-line or wireless circuit switched or packet-based telecommunications system to offer 911.
+Stat. § 403.025 requires that every owner and operator of a wire-line or wireless circuit switched or packet-based telecommunications system offer 911 service.
 Section 403.025 of Minnesota Statutes states the following: